Kermalis/SudokuSolver/README.md

 1. Maybe lower the framework version
 2. Building on the log, it could be possible to have an entire clickable list that shows the board through each change it made

+   This would slow down the solver and increase memory usage, so disabling logging should be an option
 3. Find a hidden triple puzzle that this program actually uses the hidden triple technique on